Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Collision cross-section

 Since the internal states are determined by the atomic spins, we observe a decoupling between the internal and external degrees of freedom on account of the large separation in the corresponding energy scales.
-In other words, the scattering amplitude is largely independent of the atoms' internal state and can be evaluated with equation (\ref{eq:f}) (including the hyperfine interaction brings a correction term of the order of $\hbar\omega_0/E_\mathrm{kin}$).
+In other words, the scattering amplitude is largely independent of the atoms' internal state and can be evaluated with equation (\ref{eq:f}).

 \end{appendices}